herbie4/MainWP-Client-Notes-For-Pro-Report/mainwp-work-notes-proreports-extention/readme.txt

 == Frequently Asked Questions ==

 == Changelog ==
+1.23 - Update: UUPD - 1.25 & Improved: New Line Removal and Support for </br> - S Najman
 1.22 - Scoped UUPD to make it unique to my plugins 1.21 - added language support on the notes display stable
 added: dutch translation